VeriBlock/nodecore-releases/README.md

 ## Command Line

 The command line uses the public API from NodeCore.
-A complete reference listing is on the public wiki: [https://wiki.veriblock.org/index.php?title=NodeCore_CommandLine](https://wiki.veriblock.org/index.php?title=NodeCore_CommandLine)

 Some of the especially useful commands are: